 But What If I lose My Spiritual Side When Things Are Tough?

 If you can keep your faith while dealing with difficulty that is a huge bonus.
-But if you fall to pieces, become and emotional wreck, do strange things, however briefly or not, you know what?
+But if you fall to pieces, become and emotional wreck, do strange things, however briefly, you know what?
 That’s okay too.
-It’s what it means to be human, to experience such powerful emotions and to be in the moment.
-What is essential is that at some point, preferably sooner, you pick yourself back up and get back on you path.
+It’s what it means to be human.
+It what’s it means to experience such powerful emotions and to be in the moment.
+What is essential (for me at least) is that, at some point, preferably sooner, you pick yourself back up and get back on your path.

 As Winston Churchill said